 Delta 2 Nest Information

 There have been eagles in this territory in Delta, British Columbia, not far from the Tsawwassen Ferry, since at least the late 1990s.
 They initially took over and rebuilt a red tail hawk nest, then nested on high tension power poles for a few years, then moved back to the nest in 2010 and successfully raised two eaglets.
-A camera was installed for 2011, and as of early 2018, we have watched the pair successfully raise nine young eagles.
+A camera was installed for 2011, and as of fall 2018, we have watched the pair successfully raise eleven young eagles.
 There have been some challenges – the female broke her left leg in February 2014, probably while defending her territory against another eagle, and even though she could barely put any weight on that leg, she and her partner produced two fertile eggs and both eaglets fledged successfully.
 It’s now been several years since she broke the leg, and she still favours it slightly, but as of 2019 she seems fine; she laid 3 eggs for the first time in 2020, though only two hatched.
 Original male Pa Delta disappeared during the 2018 nesting season – and while we still miss him, new male Trooper showed himself to be a good partner for Ma and provider for their eaglets from 2019 through 2021.
 Trooper was last seen on February 8, 2022; there were males around, but Ma did not choose one and nest in 2022, though she appeared to have a consistent companion known as DM (for Delta Male) by the end of summer.